-The four-year Bachelor of Health Sciences in Nursing, programme is aimed at preparing clinically focused and service orientated independent professionals who will be able to render care in all spheres of health care (general, community health, mental health and midwifery).
-Specifically, the purpose of this fouryear undergraduate nursing programme is to produce nurses who are competent to function within a district health system, with specific reference to Primary Health Care (PHC) settings.
+The purpose of the undergraduate nursing programme is to produce nurses who are competent to function within a district health system, with specific reference to Primary Health Care (PHC) settings.
 Hence, more than 50% of clinical learning placements will take place in community and primary care settings.
 The last semester of the programme will focus on consolidating PHC nursing and ensuring that the graduates are able to work in PHC settings immediately after graduation.
 This four-year programme is followed by a year of compulsory community service.
 Community service placement is the responsibility of the National Department of Health and not of DUT.
-Qualifying learners will only be eligible for registration as professional nurses on completion of the government man- dated one year community service.
+Qualifying learners will only be eligible for registration as professional nurses on completion of the government mandated one year.

-4. SECTION A: UNDER GRADUATE PROGRAMME 4.1 BACHELOR OF HEALTH SCIENCES IN NURSING (BHNSSI)
+4.1 BACHELOR OF HEALTH SCIENCES IN NURSING (BHNSSI)

-The four year bachelor programme is aimed at preparing clinically focussed and service-orientated independent professionals who will be able to render holistic and emancipatory nursing care in all spheres of health care (general, community health, mental health and midwifery).
+The four-year bachelor programme is aimed at preparing clinically focused and service-orientated independent professionals who will be able to render holistic and emancipatory nursing care in all spheres of health care (general, community health, mental health and midwifery).
 Specifically, the purpose is to produce nurses who are competent to function within a district health system, with specific reference to Primary Health Care settings.